 In addition to the meal, several wraparound services are also available to assist persons experiencing homelessness – and those at risk of homelessness – to find the tools that can aid in getting off the streets.
 PB UMC is host to free medical and dental clinics operated by UCSD and acupuncture is offered by the Pacific College of Oriental Medicine.
 For these services, Guests sign up for treatments prior to the meal.

-Other regular non-profit participants include San Diego Food Bank, Feeding San Diego, San Diego County HHSA, Veteran’s Village of San Diego, San Diego Food Bank, and more.
+Other regular non-profit participants include San Diego Food Bank, Feeding San Diego, Family Health Centers of San Diego, San Diego County HHSA, Veteran’s Village of San Diego, and more.
 These partners help with signing up for MediCAL and and Cal-Fresh, target Veterans for specialized services including housing, reduce the spread of Hepatitis A through vaccines, offer free ESL classes, provide access to social workers, and much more.

 Our goal is for our guests to experience caring community, to eat a nutritious meal, and to tend to their health needs.
 A brief meditation and prayer is offered between first and second servings of the meal.

 An important primary partner in this ministry is Shoreline Community Services, a 501(c)(3) non profit organization organized by members and friends of the church and the Project Grace meal.

 Volunteers wishing to help serve the meal should arrive at the church at 4:30pm to be placed in a work area.

 Once each year, for two weeks at a time, PB UMC welcomes guests into our church as part of the Interfaith Shelter Network program.
 Guests receive dinner, breakfast, and a warm place to spend the night.